- Enjoy a three-course dinner and a passionate tango show in Buenos Aires

-- Dine at an Argentine steakhouse or parilla.
-When night falls and dinnertime arrives, do like the locals and enjoy a thick, juicy steak—Argentina has some of the best beef in the world—drizzled with the nation's famous chimichurri (a garlic, herb, and vinegar sauce).
-Know that Buenos Aires is a culture that thrives after dark, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.
+- Dine at a classic Argentine parilla (steakhouse).
+When night falls, enjoy a thick, juicy steak (Argentina has some of the best beef in the world) drizzled with delicious chimichurri sauce (made of garlic, herbs, and vinegar).
+Buenos Aires is a late-night city, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.

-Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
-This leafy plaza, anchored by a majestic ombú tree, is named after one of the heroes of Argentina's independence movement, General José de San Martín.
+- Plaza San Martín, which is located at the end of downtown's commercial pedestrian thruway, Florida Street.
+This leafy plaza is named after one of the heroes of Argentina's independence movement, General José de San Martín.

-Plaza de Mayo, which is Buenos Aires' main square and home to Argentina's Presidential Palace.
-The plaza is the site of some famous events, including the May Revolution of 1810 that kicked off this former Spanish colony's quest for independence.
-The famous Casa Rosada (or "Pink House," as the Presidential Palace is known), is also rife with history.
-It's on the front balcony that dictator Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.
-Ultimately it was she who won the hearts and minds of the Argentine people.
+- Plaza de Mayo, Buenos Aires' main square and home to the Casa Rosada, Argentina's presidential palace.
+The famous "pink house" (as the presidential palace is colloquially known) is also rife with history.
+It's on this balcony that Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.

-Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
-Some upscale restaurants can be found here, as can the Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."
+- Puerto Madero, whose shimmering office towers and central canal make this one of the sleekest neighborhoods in the city.
+Upscale restaurants can be found here, as can the Puente de la Mujer (Woman's Bridge).

-Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
-Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the uniquely bohemian atmosphere.
+- San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
+Its antique markets, cobbled streets dotted with fumaroles (French streetlamps), and old brick buildings with wooden balconies all add to the unique bohemian atmosphere.
 Sundays are especially abuzz with activity as the main street market comes alive around Plaza Dorrego.

-- Barrio La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
-The area is known for La Bombonera, the home stadium of one of two principal soccer teams in the city: Boca Juniors.
-It's also home to colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.
+- La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
+It's home to the colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.

 This morning, a driver will meet you at your hotel and transfer you to the airport for your flight to El Calafate, a city that sits on the shores of Lago Argentino and is known as the gateway to Argentina's glaciers.
 If you can, get a window seat so you can take in the stunning views of the Southern Patagonian Ice Field as you fly over it.